Varathane vs Minwax — Which is the Best for Your Project?

 Application

-When it comes to ease of application, manufacturers provided various options to apply like spraying, brushing, or wiping.
-Also, they come up with water-based polyurethane that dries quickly and only one coat of poly.
+When it comes to ease of application, both manufacturers provide various options to apply like spraying, brushing, or wiping.
+Also, they both have water-based polyurethane products that dry quickly, requiring only one coat of poly.

 This means that both Minwax and Varathane are considered to be on the top list of wood stains you can apply effortlessly.